Gradient and Newton Boosting for Classification and Regression: The statistical view of boosting: three approaches for stagewise optimization

 such that the sum of all normalized weights $\tilde w_{m,i}$ equals the number of data points $n$.
-We then interpret the sum of all normalized weights $\sum_{i\in L_j} \tilde w_{m,i}$ per leaf $L_j$ as the equivalent number of weighted data points, and require that this is larger than a certain constant $S$:
+We then denote the sum of all normalized weights $\sum_{i\in L_j} \tilde w_{m,i}$ per leaf $L_j$ as the equivalent sample size per leaf, or equivalent number of weighted data points, and require that this is larger than a certain constant $S$:

-The constant $S$ is considered as a tuning parameter analogous to the minimum number of samples per leaf in gradient boosting.
+The constant $S$ is considered as a tuning parameter analogous to the minimum sample size per leaf in gradient boosting.

-To the best of our knowledge, the only other software that implements Newton boosting is \texttt{XGBoost} \citep{chen2016xgboost}. \texttt{XGBoost} handles this tuning parameter differently by requiring that the sum of all raw weights $h_{m,i}$ per leaf is larger than a certain constant which is by default one.\footnote{This constant is denoted by \texttt{min\_child\_weight} in \texttt{XGBoost} (as of February 7, 2019).} According to the authors of \texttt{XGBoost}, the motivation for this is that for linear regression, ``this simply corresponds to minimum number of instances needed to be in each node''.\footnote{Unfortunately, this is not documented in the corresponding companion article \citep{chen2016xgboost} We gather this information from the online documentation https://xgboost.readthedocs.io/en/latest/parameter.html (retrieved on February 7, 2019).} We argue that this is not an optimal choice for the following two reasons.
+To the best of our knowledge, other software implementations that use Newton boosting such as \texttt{XGBoost} \citep{chen2016xgboost} and \texttt{LightGBM} \citep{ke2017lightgbm} handle this tuning parameter differently by requiring that the sum of all raw weights $h_{m,i}$ per leaf is larger than a certain constant which is by default one.\footnote{This constant is denoted by \texttt{min\_child\_weight} in \texttt{XGBoost} (as of September 10, 2020).} According to the authors of \texttt{XGBoost}, the motivation for this is that for linear regression, ``this simply corresponds to minimum number of instances needed to be in each node''.\footnote{Unfortunately, this is not documented in the corresponding companion article \citep{chen2016xgboost} We gather this information from the online documentation https://xgboost.readthedocs.io/en/latest/parameter.html (retrieved on September 10, 2020).} We argue that this is not a good choice for the following reasons.